ServiceStackApps/Chat-React/README.md

 });
 ```

-Firstly JavaScript keywords such as `class` and `for` should not be used.
+Firstly JavaScript keywords such as `class` and `for` shouldn't be used.
 Instead, React expects JavaScript DOM property names like `className` and `htmlFor`, respectively.

-Next `style` accepts a JavaScript object literal for which styles to set, and requires identifiers to be in JS camelCase like `marginLeft` instead of CSS's `margin-left`.
+Next `style` accepts a JavaScript object literal for which styles to set, and requires identifiers to be in JS **camelCase** like `marginLeft` instead of CSS's `margin-left`.

 There are a [few exceptions](http://facebook.github.io/react/tips/style-props-value-px.html), but in most cases integer values get converted into `px` e.g:

     {marginLeft:10} => margin-left:10px

-The `{}` braces denotes a JavaScript expression, so when double braces are used:
+The `{}` braces denotes a JavaScript expression, so when double-braces are used like:

     { {marginLeft:10} }